sony-mathew/sony-mathew.github.io/site/posts/the-path-to-openai-a-history-of-ai-models-and-innovation.md

 Corporate America transformed as well.
 Morgan Stanley equipped 16,000 financial advisors with GPT-4.
 Walmart integrated generative AI across its business operations.
 Consulting firms like McKinsey and BCG built AI practices.
 More than 80% of Fortune 500 companies began exploring AI integration by mid-2023.

 The impact on education was seismic.
 Universities rewrote academic policies.
 Professors redesigned coursework.
 The New York City public school system, with a million students, lifted its ChatGPT ban and instead developed AI literacy programs.
 By fall 2023, schools worldwide were teaching students to work alongside AI rather than avoid it.

-Creative industries faced their own revolution.
-DALL-E 2 and GPT-4's multimodal capabilities enabled:
-- Writers collaborating with AI on novels and scripts
-- Artists integrating AI into their creative process
-- Musicians experimenting with AI-generated compositions
-- Designers using AI for rapid prototyping

-The societal implications were profound:
-- Lawmakers worldwide drafted AI regulations
-- Ethicists debated AI's role in society
-- Labor markets began shifting
-- New jobs emerged while others faced disruption

 OpenAI's technical innovations centered on improving transformer architecture through Sparse Transformers and mixed-precision training, while their breakthrough in Reinforcement Learning from Human Feedback (RLHF) revolutionized how AI models learn from human preferences and interactions.
 This combination of architectural improvements and novel training methods became the foundation for their most successful models, including ChatGPT and GPT-4.